Real models for the framed little $n$-disks operads: Equivariant localization and proof of Theorem

 where $\pi_{ij}$ is the forgetful map forgetting all but points $i$ and $j$ from a configuration, and $\Omega$ is the ``propagator'', the $G$-equivariant form on $S^{n-1}$ as in section \ref{sec:propagator}.
+(Precisely, we restrict the $\SO(n)$-equivariant form of section \ref{sec:propagator} to a $G\subset\SO(n)$-equivariant form.)

 We also define the dual two colored operad $\hGra_{m,n}$.
 We consider the graded Lie algebras of invariants of those colored operads.
-To describe them correctly including signs and degrees, consider the two colored operad $\Lie_{m,n}$ governing a $\Lie_m$ algebra acted upon by a $\Lie_n$ algebra.
-Concretely, we have
+To describe them correctly including signs and degrees, consider the two-colored operad $\Lie_{m,n}$ whose algebras are pairs consisting of a $\Lie_m$ algebra and a $\Lie_n$ algebra, together with an action of the $\Lie_n$ algebra on the $\Lie_m$ algebra by derivations.
+Concretely, the colored operad $\Lie_{m,n}$ has three generators: A degree $1-n$ Lie bracket $\mu_2\in \Lie_{m,n}^1(2,0)$ with inputs and output in color 1, a degree $1-m$ Lie bracket $\mu_{0,2}\in \Lie_{m,n}^2(0,2)$ with input and output in color 2, and the action $\mu_{1,1}\in \Lie_{m,n}^2(1,1)$ of degree $1-n$ with output in color 2 and one input of each color.
+The two Lie brackets satisfy the (graded) Jacobi identity, and in addition we have the ternary relations

 Note in particular that there is no operation with output in color 2, but no input in color 2.
 We denote the minimal resolution by $\hoLie_{m,n}$.
 Concretely, $\hoLie_{m,n}$ is generated by the following operations: \begin{itemize} \item Operations $\mu_k$ with $k\geq 2$ inputs in color 1 and the output in color one, spanning a one-dimensional representation of $S_k$ in degree $1-(k-1)n$.
 The operations generate $\hoLie_n$. \item Operations $\mu_{k,l}$ with $k$ inputs in color one, $l$ inputs in color 2 and output in color 2, where $k\geq 0$, $l\geq 1$, $k+l\geq 2$.
 The operation $\mu_{k,l}$ has degree $1-kn-(l-1)m$, and spans a one-dimensional subspace under the action of the group $S_k\times S_l$.
 The $\mu_{0,l}$ generate a copy of $\hoLie_m$ inside $\hoLie_{m,n}$. \end{itemize}